jorgegh2/Andro_Dunos/README.md

 Spawn player 2 in-game: BACKSPACE

+Continue screen (to continue playing when death): SPACEBAR

 _controller_ (needs to be remapped)(we are aware of an animation error of the ship that only occurs when playing with controller)